wax-office-of-inspector-general/wax-developer/docs/en/wax-infrastructure/wax-mainnet-node.md

 # Build the Software

-The WAX software is derived from opensource EOSIO software, however it has been modified to suit the needs of the WAX Protocol Network.
+The WAX software is derived from opensource Antelope software, however it has been modified to suit the needs of the WAX Protocol Network.

-Currently the WAX Block Producer accepted software build and version is  `v2.0.13wax01`  created by  [cc32d9](https://cc32d9.medium.com/)  who is member of the  [EOS Amsterdam Guild](https://eosamsterdam.net/)
+Currently the WAX Block Producer accepted software build and version is  `v3.1.0wax01`  created by  [cc32d9](https://cc32d9.medium.com/)  who is member of the  [EOS Amsterdam Guild](https://eosamsterdam.net/)

-The latest  `wax`build tag is always available on the  [WAX Github](https://github.com/worldwide-asset-exchange/wax-blockchain/tags)
+The latest  `wax`build tag is currently available on the  [cc32d9 Github](https://github.com/cc32d9/wax-leap/tags)

 **Building Process**